Cumulants and Correlation Functions of Net-proton, Proton and Antiproton Multiplicity Distributions in Au+Au Collisions at energies available at the BNL Relativistic Heavy Ion Collider: Introduction

-Higher-order cumulants of the distributions of conserved charge, such as net-baryon ($B$), net-charge ($Q$), and net-strangeness ($S$) numbers, are sensitive to the QCD phase transition and CP~\cite{Asakawa:2000wh,Hatta:2003wn,Koch:2005vg,Asakawa:2009aj,Gupta:2011wh,Ding:2015ona}.
-The signatures of conserved-charge fluctuations near the QCD critical point have been extensively studied by various model calculations, such as the DSE method~\cite{Shi:2014zpa,Gao:2016qkh,Fischer:2018sdj}, PQM~\cite{Friman:2011pf}, FRG~\cite{Fu:2019hdw}, NJL~\cite{Lu:2015naa,Chen:2015dra,Fan:2017kym}, PNJL~\cite{Fu:2007xc,Li:2018ygx} and other effective models~\cite{Herold:2016uvv,Chen:2014ufa,Vovchenko:2015pya,Jiang:2015hri,Mukherjee:2016nhb,Zhang:2017icm,Schaefer:2011ex}.
+Higher-order cumulants of the distributions of conserved charge, such as net-baryon ($B$), net-charge ($Q$), and net-strangeness ($S$) numbers, are sensitive to the QCD phase transition and CP~\cite{Asakawa:2000wh,Hatta:2002sj,Hatta:2003wn,Ejiri:2005wq,Koch:2005vg,Stephanov:2008qz,Asakawa:2009aj,Athanasiou:2010kw,Friman:2011pf,Gupta:2011wh,Ding:2015ona}.
+The signatures of conserved-charge fluctuations near CP have been studied by various model calculations~\cite{Stephanov:2008qz,Asakawa:2009aj,Schaefer:2011ex,Chen:2014ufa,Lu:2015naa,Chen:2015dra,Vovchenko:2015pya,Jiang:2015hri,Mukherjee:2016nhb,Herold:2016uvv,Fan:2017kym,Zhang:2017icm,Shao:2017yzv,Isserstedt:2019pgx,Mroczek:2020rpm,Fu:2021oaw}.
 However, these model calculations are based on the assumption of thermal equilibrium with a static and infinite medium.
 In heavy-ion collisions, finite-size and time effects will put constraints on the significance of the signals~\cite{Palhares:2010zz,Pan:2016ecs}.
 A theoretical calculation suggests the non-equilibrium correlation length $\xi$ $\approx$ 2-3 fm for heavy-ion collisions~\cite{Berdnikov:1999ph}.
-Dynamical modeling of heavy-ion collisions with the physics of a critical point and non-equilibrium effects is in progress~\cite{Stephanov:2017ghc,Rajagopal:2019xwg,An:2019csj}.
+Dynamical modeling of heavy-ion collisions with the physics of a critical point and non-equilibrium effects is in progress~\cite{Mukherjee:2016kyu,Stephanov:2017ghc,Wu:2018twy,Rajagopal:2019xwg,An:2019csj}.
 The signatures of a phase transition or a CP are detectable if they survive the evolution of the system~\cite{Stephanov:2009ra}.
-Due to a stronger dependence on the correlation length ($\xi$)~\cite{Stephanov:2008qz,Athanasiou:2010kw}, it is proposed to study the higher moments -- skewness (${\it {S}}$ = $\left\langle (\delta N)^3 \right\rangle/\sigma^{3}$) and kurtosis ($\kappa$ = $\left\langle (\delta N)^4 \right\rangle/\sigma^{4}$ -- 3) with $\delta N$ = $N$ -- $\langle N \rangle$, or cumulants $C_{n}$ (defined in Sec.~\ref{sub:def}) of distributions of conserved quantities.
+Due to a stronger dependence on the correlation length ($\xi$)~\cite{Stephanov:2008qz,Asakawa:2009aj,Athanasiou:2010kw}, it is proposed to study the higher moments -- skewness (${\it {S}}$ = $\left\langle (\delta N)^3 \right\rangle/\sigma^{3}$) and kurtosis ($\kappa$ = $\left\langle (\delta N)^4 \right\rangle/\sigma^{4}$ -- 3) with $\delta N$ = $N$ -- $\langle N \rangle$, or cumulants $C_{n}$ (defined in Sec.~\ref{sub:def}) of distributions of conserved quantities.
 Both the magnitude and the sign of the moments or $C_{n}$~\cite{Asakawa:2009aj,Stephanov:2011pb}, which quantify the shape of the multiplicity distributions, are important for understanding the phase transition and CP effects.
 The aim is to search for signatures of the CP over a broad range of $\mu_{B}$ in the QCD phase diagram~\cite{Aggarwal:2010wy}.